-Peter Bond, Collins Place Physio’s resident jaw guru, has been treating patients with TMJ/Jaw pain and dysfunction for over 25 years.
+Peter Bond, The Alignment Studio Physio’s resident jaw guru, has been treating patients with TMJ/Jaw pain and dysfunction for over 25 years.
 Peter has undertaken advanced training with some of the world’s leading authorities in TMJ assessment and treatment and is referred patients from many of Melbourne’s leading Oral & Maxillofacial Surgeons, Oral Medicine Specialists and Dentists.
 He works very closely with these specialists to offer a holistic treatment regimen to his patients.

 Peter gave us some insight into this complex area from a perspective of where and how TMJ pain can be felt and his deep understanding of assessment and treatment of the jaw.